 Public speaking is a leadership role.
 You may speak in public yourself or you may write speeches or speech notes for your CEO and senior executives, or you may do all these things.
 Speeches are a powerful way to directly communicate with and influence target stakeholders.
 They offer a rare, face-to-face opportunity to influence a roomful of often-important people.
 If those people aren’t important to you, they’re not worth the effort of delivering a speech to them!

 To successfully influence an audience, you need to tap into their emotions as well as their intellect.
 And you need to understand the fundamental elements of successful speeches.
+Additionally, you should try very hard to make the speech address the “What’s in it for me?” angle of your immediate audience.
+They will relate much better to the speech if you angle the content so it creates solid interest because it is relevant to this specific audience’s needs and wants.

 Speech making is a core capability for a chief executive officer.
 CEOs of top US companies receive an average of 3-4 speech invitations a week, ie 175 per year, according to surveys.